 It is unclear whether impetigo herpetiformis is a separate entity from generalized pustular psoriasis (GPP).
 Many women who develop impetigo herpetiformis have no personal or family history of psoriasis and are never symptomatic outside of pregnancy.
 However, some women with biopsy-proven pustular psoriasis in pregnancy subsequently develop GPP later in life.

 Pathogenesis is poorly understood given the limited number of cases, but it may be related to the increase in progesterone in late pregnancy.
-Impetigo herpetiformis can also arise during menstrual cycles and affect women taking oral contraceptive pills, further supporting a role of hormones in pathogenesis.
+Impetigo herpetiformis can also arise during menstrual cycles and affect patients taking oral contraceptive pills, further supporting a role of hormones in pathogenesis.
 Some authors relate impetigo herpetiformis to hypocalcemia in late pregnancy due to volume expansion and increased renal clearance.

 The eruption usually begins in the third trimester of pregnancy (after 26 weeks) but may occur at any time during pregnancy.
 It begins as erythematous plaques with circumferential rings of pustules.
 Plaques can become centrally eroded as they enlarge, and patients may experience an itching or burning sensation, especially at the margins.
 Plaques often arise first in intertriginous areas and expand to the trunk and extremities symmetrically.
 The head, hands, and feet are usually spared.
 Pustular psoriasis of pregnancy may affect oral and esophageal mucous membranes, and subungual pustules can result in onycholysis.